tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Product Dimensions/README.md

 This effect only considers the first variants dimensions.
 In other words it doesn't work with products that have more than one variant.

-The dimensions entered in the squarespace editor are shipping dimensions, not product dimensions.
+The dimensions entered in the Squarespace editor are shipping dimensions, not product dimensions.
 If you don't need to use shipping dimensions for shipping you can use it for product dimensions.
 If you need product dimensions as well as shipping then add the following to a code block in Additional Info.